REM de l'Est: Elevated tracks

 The elevated sections of the system also raised concerns of noise pollution and disruptive vibrations from the passage of trains, especially in residential areas.
 In the year after the REM de l'Est was announced, the Collectif en environnement Mercier-Est (CEM-E, "Mercier-Est environment collective"), a local advocacy group with 20 or so members, emerged as a prominent critic of the project, especially of its predicted negative impacts on local residents.
 The CEM-E distributed thousands of flyers and organized assemblies and protests, some of which were covered by news media and attended by local politicians.
-An emblem spread by the CEM-E, a red circle-backlash symbol over a duo of evil-eyed elevated trains looking threateningly at cars underneath, became a de facto symbol of opposition to the REM de l'Est. Op-eds by members of the CEM-E were published in most of Montreal's daily newspapers.
+An emblem spread by the CEM-E, a red circle-backslash symbol over a duo of evil-eyed elevated trains looking threateningly at cars underneath, became a de facto symbol of opposition to the REM de l'Est. Op-eds by members of the CEM-E were published in most of Montreal's daily newspapers.

 On January 25, 2022, CDPQ Infra announced plans to reroute a 4-kilometer stretch of elevated rail that was a main target of criticism from local residents, including the CEM-E. Under a deal with the Canadian National Railway Company (CN), the REM would have run along already existing tracks used by CN freight trains instead of the originally planned stretch of Sherbrooke Street.
 The CEM-E and other local residents maintained their opposition to the elevated structure.

 Supporters of an elevated REM de l'Est highlighted the potential improvement of eastern René-Lévesque Boulevard, perceived as car-heavy and unattractive, and the perspective of unique views of the city and the St. Lawrence River from aboard the train.
 Some cited examples of various cities with elevated railway where those systems are considered successfully integrated.
 The fierce opposition from local residents has been argued as a case of NIMBY culture.